 Land use may be positively or negatively affected by changes to the physical and socioeconomic environment.
-The Traditional, Cultural and Recreational Land Use component of this baseline study shall identify traditional, cultural and recreation land use in each of the sites proposed for wind and solar energy generation and the hydrogen and ammonia production facility.
+The Traditional, Cultural and Recreational Land Use component of this baseline study shall identify traditional, cultural and recreation land use in each of the sites proposed for the Project including the marine terminal development.
 Engagement with interested persons, municipalities, local service districts, community groups and organizations and known user groups, including surveys and interviews, will inform the baseline study.
+Pre-construction baseline social and creel surveys related to recreational inland fisheries must be included (Survey protocols must be obtained from the Department of Fisheries, Forestry and Agriculture - Wildlife Division).
 Specific land use, land use activities and the frequency of those activities, and the geographic areas of use shall be documented in the baseline study and overlaps with the Project study areas shall be mapped or otherwise illustrated.
-This information is needed to understand the importance of traditional, cultural, and recreational land use to local residents and other users, and for the development of measures to mitigate the effects of the Project on those affected.
+This information is needed to understand the importance of traditional, cultural and recreational land use to local residents and other users, and for the development of measures to mitigate the effects of the Project on those affected.